 Please note the IOP's application instructions to ensure you meet all the requirements.
 The intern selected for this internship will have the benefits and obligations of an intern in both of programs.

-The Intern will dive right in as a general assignment reporter and be asked to handle both breaking news and to take on profiles, trend pieces and big idea stories.
-The Intern should expect some assignments, including coverage of the latest news from scientific journals and stories for our STAT Plus premium service.
-We also welcome and encourage the development of the Intern's own ideas.
+RESPONSIBILITIES & PROJECTS: The person in this internship position will dive right in as a general assignment reporter and be asked to handle both breaking news and to take on profiles, trend pieces and big idea stories.
+The student should expect some assignments, including coverage of the latest news from scientific journals and stories for STAT+, our premium service for subscribers.

 2019 Intern Reflection: